Halle Berry, 54, Shows Off Her Fit Figure And A Unique Way To Incorporate A Workout Partner

 “Wow, your core is Strong,” another added.

 Berry has built quite a following for what she has dubbed the #FitnessFriday updates, where she shares some detailed instructions on how to achieve at-home fitness routines while also dishing out a dose of encouragement to her fans.

-As the latest post showed, Berry’s followers seemed to appreciate the personal touches that she worked in to the posts.
+As the latest post showed, Berry’s followers seemed to appreciate the personal touches that she worked into the posts.

 “I always appreciate how your #fitnessfridays are filled with love,” one person wrote, adding a heart emoji.